Becoming a counsellor

 I want to be a counsellor - where do I start?

 You may have decided that you wish to become a counsellor but have found it difficult to understand where to start.
 There is a reason for this.
 It is because the title of 'counsellor' is not protected by Law in the UK as counselling is not a regulated profession.
-Therefore, there is no official training route and many people out there are practicing as counsellors without any qualifications (which NCCS does not support).
-Because of this, there are many training options available from a short online course right up to a Masters Degree or PhD.
+Therefore, there is no official training route and many people out there are practicing as counsellors without any qualifications (which NCCS wholeheartedly does not support).

-However, there are recognised benchmarks for counselling training set by recognised UK counselling membership bodies .
-The current absolute minimum qualification requirement is a Level 4 Diploma in Counselling (or equivalent) although some professional bodies require higher level qualifications.
+However, there are recognised benchmarks for counselling training set by recognised UK counselling professional bodies such as the National Counselling Society (NCS) and British Association for Counsellors and Psychotherapists (BACP).
+The current absolute minimum qualification requirement to join one of these professional bodies is a Level 4 Diploma in Counselling (or equivalent) with some professional bodies requiring higher level qualifications.

 The best place to begin is to find a training programme that provides a substantive amount of training eventually resulting in the undertaking of a supervised counselling placement (this is usually at minimum of Level 4 Diploma [or equivalent] or higher).
-Those who have completed this level of training are deemed to be 'qualified'.
+Those who have completed this level of training are deemed to be 'qualified' and can apply for membership to be put on the PSA Register.

-Should I be looking for an accredited course?
+Should I be looking for an accredited course diploma course?

 What is the progression route to becoming a qualified counsellor at NCCS?